wp-plugins/oasis-workflow/readme.txt

 [youtube https://www.youtube.com/watch?v=_R2uVWQicsM]

-Modify a workflow which has posts/pages currently in progress of your workflow (applicable to both the "free" and "pro" version)
+Modify a workflow which has posts/pages currently in progress (applicable to both the "free" and "pro" version)

 [youtube https://www.youtube.com/watch?v=8fbSEAYV-WU]